 However, this doesn’t mean that selling your product online is simple.
 You’re probably competing against dozens of similar companies (after all, SaaS can be sold globally, so you’re not restricted to the local area), while the higher the value of your product the harder you’ll have to work in order to get people to part with their cash.

-Here are six tips for how to sell SaaS software.
+Here are six how to sell SaaS tips.

 - Offer a free trial/freemium membership

 - Make it easy to cancel

 1. Offer a free trial / freemium membership

 Free trials and freemium memberships are two of the most effective tactics for marketing SaaS products.
 Not only do they give users a chance to test out the value of your product for free (and, hopefully, see the benefit of paying for it), but they also get more leads into your sales funnel.

 There’s a lot to think about for SaaS companies considering the free trial / freemium model—for example, how long should a trial last, or which features should freemium include—but conducting some competitor research will help.
 It’s likely your prospective customers are doing a significant amount of research before making a purchasing decision, and you’re going to fall behind other providers if they’re offering users a free, hands-on evaluation of the product when you’re not.